Living and working conditions in Slovakia

 National and public holidays – days of continuous rest for employees during the week or on public holidays.
 Employees may be ordered to work on such days only in exceptional cases and after consultation with employee representatives.

-On 1 January, 6 January, Good Friday, Easter Sunday, Easter Monday, 1 May, 8 May, 5 July, 29 August, 1 September, 15 September, 1 November, 17 November, 24 December after midday, and 25 and 26 December, employees may not be ordered to do work – nor may agreement be reached with them to do work – involving the sale of goods to final consumers, including any associated work, i.e. retail sales.
+On 1 January, 6 January, Good Friday, Easter Sunday, Easter Monday, 1 May, 8 May, 5 July, 29 August, 15 September, 1 November, 17 November, 24 December after 12 noon, and on 25 and 26 December, an employee may not be ordered or agreed to do work involving the sale of goods to the final consumer, including related work, known as retail sales.
 Exempted from this rule are sales:

-• of flowers on 8 5, 1 September and the sale of flowers and decorative items for graves on 1 November
+- of flowers on 8.5. and the sale of flowers and objects intended for the decoration of grave site on 1 November.

 Public holidays (other than Sundays): 6 January, Good Friday, Easter Monday, 1 May, 8 May, 15 September, 1 November, 24 December, 25 December, 26 December